cipherstash-archive/cipherstash-rails-demo-app/README.md

 Run `bundle install`.

-And update the default adapter settings in `config/database.yml` with `cipherstash-pg`:
+And update the default adapter settings in `config/database.yml` with `postgres_cipherstash`:

 ``` yaml
 default: &default